HistoricEngland/H.API/GettingStartedGuide.md

 #### Obtain Access Credentials:
 +	Contact Historic England's support team or designated personnel to acquire your access credentials through XXXXXX@XXXX@XXXX
-+	Follow the outlined procedure to authenticate and obtain an access token required for data submission.
++	Follow the outlined procedure to authenticate and obtain an access token required for the data submission.

 #### Prepare Your Data:
 +	Organize your data according to the specified format detailed in the API documentation.